Jung, Psychedelics, and Therapy: A Process Work & Harm Reduction Approach

 with Will Hall, MA, DiplPW.

-Included with Membership
+Recording Included in Membership

 Psychedelic therapy isn't what you think it is: learn why from a Jung and Process Work harm reduction perspective.